oblakeerickson/blog/_posts/2017-10-29-weekly-journal-2-feel-it-still.md

 ### SkillSift Update

-This week I setup SSl for the main [SkillSift Website][2] and for the [SkillSift App][3], which was suprisingly easy.
+This week I setup SSl for the main [SkillSift Website][2] which was suprisingly easy.
 I also started working on setting up a Jekyll blog that will replace the current home page which is just a single `index.html` file.
 I feel like every successful product/bussiness needs a blog that updates regularly, so I figured I should start now even though the app isn't anywhere close to being finished.
 I also worked on the SkillSift app a bit and started working on the login/signup functionality.

 ### Personal project updates